Castres Olympique: History

 For a while Castres Olympique would experience mixed fortunes until 1948 when they reached and won their first Coupe de France.
 The prestigious championship would follow a year later, and again in 1950.

 From the 1960s the club would experience a stream of mediocre seasons and steady decline until Pierre Fabre, the founder of a local pharmaceutical company, decided to take over the club and restore it to its former relative glory in 1988.

-The 1993 French Rugby Union Championship was won by Castres who beat Grenoble 14–11 in controversial final.
+In 1993, Castres played the final of the 1993 French Rugby Union Championship against Grenoble, a team who was nicknamed "the mammoths", because of its incredibly physical forward pack, coached by the former French national team manager Jacques Fouroux.

+Castres won its third national title 14–11, in a controversial match.

-Indeed a try of Olivier Brouzet is denied to Grenoble and the decisive try by Gary Whetton was awarded by the referee, Daniel Salles, when in fact the defender Franck Hueber from Grenoble touched down the ball first in his try zone.
+Indeed, a try of Olivier Brouzet is denied to Grenoble and the decisive try by Gary Whetton was awarded by the referee, Daniel Salles, when in fact the defender Franck Hueber from Grenoble touched down the ball first in his try zone.